ckeditor/ckeditor4-docs/guides/plugin_sdk/sample_1/README.md

 Inside the newly created `abbr` folder we are going to place the `plugin.js` file that will contain the plugin logic.
 Apart from that, since we will also need a toolbar icon for our plugin, we are going to add an `icons` folder and subsequently place the `abbr.png` file inside.
-Finally, we'll create the `dialogs` folder with the `abbr.'s` file, which will hold the definition for the dialog we gonna use in our plugin.
+Finally, we will create the `dialogs` folder with the `abbr.js` file, which will store the definition for the dialog we will use in our plugin.

 To sum up, we will need the following file structure for our plugin to work: